badlydrawnrob/badlydrawnrob.github.io/source/ecss/pages/home/home-people.md

 > **People are not just a <abbr title="number">#</abbr>, or a statistic;** they're individuals, complex, emotionally driven.

 I help you solve people problems.
-I take a people-first look at the world with data, answering questions like:
+I take a people-first look at the world with data, helping you answer questions like:

 1. "How do we build a community around our people?"
 2. "A customer told me he loved my product, but sales are down this month ... what gives?"